MA Thesis Guidelines

 You need to keep in contact with your thesis director and committee members.
 It is your duty, in your first year, to invite them to join your project and to convince them of its promise.
 In your thesis year (usually your second year in the program), it is your duty to seek out and to submit to their direction, by sending drafts at regular intervals and, then, revising and expanding those drafts according to their suggestions.
 If you are enrolled in thesis hours over first a fall and then a spring term, your director should receive:

-2. the first half of your thesis by the end of end of fall term; and
+- first half of your thesis by the end of end of fall term

-3. a complete draft of your thesis by the beginning of February.
+- complete draft of your thesis by the beginning of February

 Your thesis committee should receive the entire thesis, with the approval of your thesis director, by the beginning of March.
 Failure to meet any of these due dates may prohibit a student from graduating on time.
 Please allow faculty members at least two weeks to read and respond to any draft that you give them.